rubenanlo/rubenanlo/README.md

 ## Introduction 🤓

-After over 10 years supporting multinational enterprises to determine the appropriate pricing between their related entities, I am becoming a full stack web developer with knowledge on HTML, CSS, Javascript, react, mongodb, among other related tools.
+I am a fullstack developer with over 10 years of experience in tax and finance fields.
+Throughout my professional experience, I have had the chance to focus on automating process through existing platforms such as excel and alteryzx as well as having direct contact with global clietns and managing global teams.
+I have become a full stack web developer with knowledge on HTML, CSS, Javascript, react, mongodb, node.js mainly.
 Curious by nature and avid learner.
-I am looking for the next step in my career and ready to apply my technical and soft skills to a job that really matters.
+I am looking for the next step in my career and ready to apply my technical and soft skills to a job related to web development.

-If you want to learn more about me, write an email, check my website or my other social profiles 👇
+If you want to learn more about me, check my website or my other social profiles 👇

 Looking forward to hearing from any you!